 - Restart your PC and try to install iTunes again.

-- If the problem still persists, create Config.msi folder in C:\ directory.
+- If the problem still persists, create the Config.msi folder in the C: directory.

 - If you encounter any errors, be sure to ignore them and you should be able to install iTunes.

-Users also reported issues with Webroot antivirus, so if you have it installed be sure to temporary disable it and check if that solves the problem.
+Users also reported issues with Webroot antivirus, so if you have it installed be sure to temporarily disable it and check if that solves the problem.

 - When User Accounts window opens, go to Change User Account Control settings.

 - Move the slider all the way down to Never notify and click OK to save changes.